Detention of the Dead: Plot

 Inside the library, Willow is hurt when she realizes Eddie's intentions with Janet.
 The barricades of the door begin to weaken, before Brad eventually succumbs to his infection and attacks Janet, who manages to knock him out of a window nearby.
 Eddie formulates a plan to escape, building a makeshift cart out of materials in the library.

 The survivors fight through the school corridors and make it to the school gym.
-While climbing a ladder up to the roof, a zombie bites Janet on the leg.
-Realizing she is going to die, Janet pleads with Willow to shoot her.
-However, zombies begin to climb the ladder, and the remaining bullets are used fending them off.
-The zombified Brad attacks the group, and Janet sacrifices herself by pushing herself and Brad off the roof.
-Eddie and Willow sit defeated on the roof, until military units descend on the school.
-The zombies are killed, and Eddie and Willow leave the school.
-As the pair share their first kiss, a zombified Janet tackles Eddie to the ground to infect him, but the military open fire and eliminate her, saving Eddie's life hence enabling him and Willow to return home peacefully.
+While climbing a ladder up to the roof, Janet is bitten on the leg.
+She pleads with Willow to shoot her.
+However, zombies begin to climb the ladder, forcing Willow to shoot to fend them off.
+The zombified Brad attacks the group, and Janet sacrifices herself by pushing herself and Brad off.

+Eddie and Willow is narrowly saved by military units, who descend on the school and quickly kill the zombies.
+As Eddie and Willow leave the school, they share their first kiss, only for a zombified Janet to tackle Eddie to the ground before the soldiers save him, allowing him and Willow to return home safe.